A moment of silence at Chanel's first show without Karl Lagerfeld

 French fashion house Chanel paid tribute to Karl Lagerfeld, its late creative director, at Paris Fashion Week on Tuesday morning.

-The Autumn-Winter 2019 show, which was attended by the likes of Anna Wintour, Kristen Stewart, Claudia Schiffer and Monica Bellucci, started with a minute of silence.
+The Autumn-Winter 2019 show, which was attended by the likes of Anna Wintour, Kristen Stewart, Naomi Campbell, Claudia Schiffer and Monica Bellucci, started with a minute of silence.
 Then, Lagerfeld's voice echoed through the venue, musing about how he renewed Chanel's desirability, and sharing early memories of his time at the brand.

 An illustrated card left on each seat at the show featured a drawing of Lagerfeld with Chanel founder Coco Chanel, with the words "The beat goes on..." written above their heads.